reliability notes

 what you get

-• accept = stage changes
+• accept = stage changes (file-level or chunk-level)

 • reject = restore original state (or guide you when it can't)